yeonholee50/NyxHub/README.md

    npm start
    ```

-## Usage
+## 📚 Usage
 1. Launch NyxHub and create an account.
-2. Share your unique user ID with peers to connect.
+2. Share your unique username with peers to connect.
-3. Drag and drop files into the app to start sharing.
+3. Upload files along with a designated recipient username into the app to start sharing.
-4. Monitor transfer progress and manage connections via the dashboard.
+4. 📊 Monitor transfer progress and received files via the dashboard.

 ## Architecture
-NyxHub uses a peer-to-peer (P2P) architecture to facilitate direct file transfers between users.
-The system incorporates:
+NyxHub uses a centralized architecture to facilitate indirect but secure file transfers between users.
-- **WebRTC** for real-time communication.
-- **DHT (Distributed Hash Table):** Enables efficient peer discovery.
-- **AES-256 Encryption:** Ensures secure data exchanges.

-## Contribution
+## 🤝 Contribution
 We welcome contributions!
 To contribute:
 1. Fork the repository.
 2. Create a new branch: